Welcome from Leon Rodrigues, Minnesota State Chief Diversity Officer

-Welcome to the Minnesota State Colleges and Universities.
+Welcome to Minnesota State.
 As a system, we are committed to ensuring that all of our colleges and universities provide a safe environment for learning, working, and collaborating.
 Each academic year brings with it many new opportunities.
 But it also has the potential to bring new risks.
 This course addresses one of those risks - personal violence.
 It will provide you with information regarding crimes such as sexual assault, rape, dating and relationship violence, stalking, and sexual harassment.
 These crimes can happen on any campus.
 By completing this course, you will increase your ability to work and learn in a safe and healthy environment.

 The course is made up of three sections, each of which contains a 10-15 minute.
 Scripts are also available in each section.
 Before you begin, take one minute to view this public service announcement.
-Sexual violence is a critical issue in campuses across the country, and we hope you will join your fellow MnSCU students, faculty, and staff in being part of the solution.
+Sexual violence is a critical issue in campuses across the country, and we hope you will join your fellow Minnesota State students, faculty, and staff in being part of the solution.

 Personal Empowerment through Self-Awareness: Creating a Climate Free of Sexual Violence

 As a student at a Minnesota State college, it is important that you know how to keep yourself and others safe from sexual violence.
 This course consists of three sections to help you understand the law, the culture of higher education, and actions you can take to help create a safe climate for everyone.
 The sections are:

 - What You Should Know

 Section 1: What You Should Know